Jam jars food blogger competition – the winner!

 Congratulations Jess, you’ve won that fabulous cookware prize package from Le Creuset, so you’ll be able to bake up even more delicious treats!

 A couple of our other favourite entries

 Not in the mood for a full dessert?
 No problem!
 Katie Jane from Katie Jane Online made this sweet treat you can easily whip up in no time – chocolate popcorn and mini marshmallows.
 If you want a snack for yourself, you can scoff the lot or tie a pretty bow round it and give it to someone as a gift – if you can bear to part with it!

 If you’re looking for something healthy after all of those desserts, this tasty layered salad jar will hit the spot.
 Kate from the Gluten Free Alchemist showed us how to put together this delicious-looking lunch for when you’re trying to be good.
 The clever way she’s organised the layers means that the leaves won’t get soggy from the dressing – you mix it just before you eat.
 And it’s completely open to interpretation as you can put whatever ingredients you like in it – use your imagination!

-We’re such big fans of jam jars because we use them to explain how our thinkmoney Personal Account works.
+We’re such big fans of jam jars because we use them to explain how our thinkmoney Managed Current Account works.
 It’s similar to a basic bank account in that it’s suitable for you even if you’ve had credit problems, because there is no credit check when you open an account.
 The money needed to cover your regular bills and financial commitments is ring-fenced so you can’t spend it, almost like it’s in a jam jar.
 Your spending money is put in your card ‘jam jar’ for you to spend.